kaustubhagarwal/DL-Final-Project/samples/README.md

 # We have generated 8 samples of the following people
 - Elon Musk: This team creates some amazing models
-- Ellen DeGeneres: This team is a real sensation
-- Virat Kohli:
-- Taylor Swift:
-- Ty Burrell:
-- Michelle Obama:
+- Bill Gates: Welcome to the future
+- Marlon Brando: I'm going to make you an offer you cannot refuse
 - Robert Downey Jr.:
 - Oprah Winfrey: